John Douglas Simon: Bold Plan for the Future

-Shortly after introducing a bold plan for the growth of Lehigh, Simon was featured in an article in Inside Higher Ed that noted he “wasted relatively little time in his tenure before launching an aggressive expansion plan."
+Shortly after introducing a bold plan for the growth of Lehigh, Simon was featured in an article in Inside Higher Ed that noted he "wasted relatively little time in his tenure before launching an aggressive expansion plan."
 Just 15 months after starting at Lehigh, the article noted, Simon's Board of Trustees approved a plan to expand Lehigh's 5,100-student undergraduate enrollment by 20 percent, boost its 2,000-student graduate enrollment up by 40 percent, hire additional faculty members and start a new college concentrating on health.
-“I think people these days expect that you’re going to do something sooner rather than later,” Simon was quoted as saying.
-“The idea that you can go on a yearlong listening tour – I don’t think anyone has that long anymore.”
+"I think people these days expect that you're going to do something sooner rather than later," Simon was quoted as saying.
+"The idea that you can go on a yearlong listening tour – I don't think anyone has that long anymore."

 Simon noted in the article that some of the pieces of the plan were in place when he came to Lehigh.
-The referenced his previous experience as provost of the University of Virginia, which informed his approach to the Lehigh presidency.
-“If you want to change anything, you have to get it started pretty soon, because you don’t have a large window,” he said.
-“I think to drive change, to sustain change and do something, it takes five to 10 years.
-And that’s all you’ve got.”
+He referenced his previous experience as provost of the University of Virginia, which informed his approach to the Lehigh presidency.
+"If you want to change anything, you have to get it started pretty soon, because you don't have a large window," he said.
+"I think to drive change, to sustain change and do something, it takes five to 10 years.
+And that's all you've got."

 In an article that appeared in the Allentown, Pa.
-Morning Call in October 2016, Simon said that the “Path to Prominence” plan he is proposing will allow Lehigh to stand among the best in higher education for years to come.
+Morning Call in October 2016, Simon said that the "Path to Prominence" plan he is proposing will allow Lehigh to stand among the best in higher education for years to come.
 "This is an ambitious plan that builds on our historic strengths and honors the core values that have made Lehigh such a special place," the article quoted Simon as saying.
 In the Morning Call article, President Simon and Lehigh Provost Patrick V. Farrell said the plan will take a decade to fully implement, although one of the first goals is to establish the health college.
 It would be Lehigh's fifth college.
 Other proposed developments include the construction of a new science and research building, upgrades to existing science and research spaces, and the renovation of the University Center, which is located in the heart of Lehigh's South Mountain campus.